Mohammad-Bilal-Bhatti/learn-nginx/ReadMe.md

 show pre defined mimetypes to include
 `$ cat /etc/nginx/mime.types`

+The listen directive can be set to
+- an ip-address/port combo
+- alone ip-address which listens on default port 80
+- alone port which listens to every interface on that port
+- path to UNIX socket

 nginx allows us pieces of configuration to include to our main configuration file.